 Assemblies and Open Days will be special times for students and families to enjoy.
-Assemblies are held on certain Friday mornings for Kindy to Year 6 students and alternatively, year 7-10, at the College from 8:45- 9:45am.
-Parents and families are most welcome and are encouraged to attend the School Assemblies.
+Parents and families are most welcome and are encouraged to attend the Class Assemblies and School Assemblies.
+Students only attend the Worship Assemblies.
 Assembly dates are noted on the Term Calendars.